made2591/immutable.templates/README.md

 ## Authors

+Almost all the stacks proposed in this repository, and their implementation, are deeply discussed between people below:

 * **Matteo Madeddu** - *Design, Implementation* - [Github](https://github.com/made2591/), [LinkedIn](https://www.linkedin.com/in/mmadeddu/)
 * *Guido Nebiolo* - *Design, Implementation* - [Github](https://github.com/guidonebiolo/), [LinkedIn](https://www.linkedin.com/in/guidonebiolo/)

+Thank you for your interest!

 ## License